Take immediate action to relocate settlers of Punjabi Lane: HC to Meghalaya govt | Law-Order

 - India

-The Meghalaya High Court on Monday directed the state government to take immediate action and expeditiously close the matter of relocation of residents of the disputed Punjabi Lane area here.
+The Meghalaya High Court on Monday directed the state government to take immediate action and expeditiously close the matter concerning relocation of residents of the disputed Punjabi Lane area here.

 A high court bench headed by Chief Justice Sanjib Banerjee heard the matter.
 "It is hoped that the government takes immediate appropriate action and brings the matter to a close as expeditiously as possible," the court order said.